Trying to use Skyscanner to find cheap flights to anywhere? Here’s how to find cheap flights to anywhere using Skyscanner whenever you want to travel.

 While Pittsburgh International is often cheaper, there’s the occasional deal at Latrobe.

-To do this in Skyscanner, simply check the Add nearby airports box under the From or To fields.
+To do this in Skyscanner, check the Add nearby airports box under the From or To fields.

 Now, your search results will have all options available, not just the one you’re searching for.